redcross/smoke-alarm-portal/INSTALL.md

-  when you run the `data/import_into_postgres.js` script, the problem is most likely that you are connecting to an old version of PostgreSQL that doesn't support JSON columns -- this can happene even when a newer version of PostgreSQL that *does* support JSON is also installed on your system.
+  when you run the `data/import_into_postgres.js` script, the problem is most likely that you are connecting to an old version of PostgreSQL that doesn't support JSON columns -- this can happen even when a newer version of PostgreSQL that *does* support JSON is also installed on your system.
 Here's how you can ask what `psql` connects to